// Customer custom gtag code below:

 Why is employee resilience important?

-To support organisations and working people to understand resilience, The Wellbeing Project has developed a robust model that zeroes in on the everyday habits of resilience that actually make a difference.
-This model is The 5 Pillars of Resilience.
+To help you gain a deeper understanding of workplace resilience, The Wellbeing Project has developed a robust model that breaks resilience down into simple, relatable and measurable concepts.
+This model is known as The 5 Pillars of Resilience.

 What are the 5 Pillars of Resilience?